 Recognition lunch 3 times a year to celebrate the above and beyond contribution of students across all grades who are nominated by their teacher for making a difference with others.

-Financial support for students in need at the each of the 5 schools administered by the School Principal that ensures financial constraints do not impact a student from fully participating at school with essentials needed or in a after school opportunity.
+Financial support for students in need at the Mason High School administered by the School Principal that ensures financial constraints do not impact a student from fully participating at school or in a after school opportunity.

 Mason City Schools Project 100